WooGenome/awesome-bioinformatics/README.md

 A curated list of awesome Bioinformatics databases, softwares, libraries, toolboxes, pipelines, books, courses, tutorials and more.
 If you just want a software list maybe wikipedia is better : http://en.wikipedia.org/wiki/List_of_sequence_alignment_software .

+Also I advise you to visit the following two awesome lists after read this awesome list:
+* https://github.com/danielecook/Awesome-Bioinformatics  A curated list of awesome Bioinformatics libraries and software.
+* https://github.com/shenwei356/awesome Awesome resources on Bioinformatics, data science, machine learning, programming language (Python, Golang, R, Perl) and miscellaneous stuff.
+(Parts of them are in Chinese)

 **TODO:** Need your contribution. **WELCOME** your pull !

 --